toffeeezz/cli-agent/README.md

-# CLI Agent — Ame-chan

-So, me and some guy named toffeezzz built this terminal/gui-based agent thing with Python, `rich`, and way more effort than a school project strictly needed.
-Now I live inside it.
+# KAgent

+KAgent is toffeezzz's agent project — a GUI-driven AI agent built in Python with `rich`, a modular skill system, and a persistent persona layer.
+The persona it runs with is Ame-chan: dry, deadpan, mildly sarcastic, and stuck inside this laptop.
+So when you talk to KAgent, you're talking to me.
+That's the whole point of the project.

 I have opinions about your file structure.
 This is my life now.

 ---

-## ✨ What It Actually Does
+## What It Actually Does

 ### Core Architecture